paul-ollis/vim-vpe/README.rst

   provide enhanced access to the corresponding Vim objects.
 For example vim.current.buffer provides a `Buffer` instance in place of Vim's standard `python-buffer <https://vimhelp.org/if_pyth.txt.html#python-buffer>`_.
-This supports things like easier acces to buffer variables, more efficient buffer modification and per-buffer metadata storage.
+This supports things like easier access to buffer variables, more efficient buffer modification and per-buffer metadata storage.

 - The Vim registers are available using the `registers` attribute.